neuralsandwich/Git-tutorial/tutorial.md

 ## Creating a New Project

-To get started using `git` you need to initial a repository.
-To do this you will need to run the `git init` command.
-For the purpose of this tutorial run the following commands in a bash shell or Git Bash on Windows.
+To start using Git first we need to be in a repository.
+We will initialize a new one, to do this we will need to run `git init`.
+To follow this tutorial, you will need to be in a terminal with Git installed or using the Windows Git Bash.

+To get started run the following commands:

 ```
 mkdir git-tutorial